-If, as in the previous section, one were to set the safety constraint to $g_1(\mathbf{a}) = f(\mathbf{a})$, the algorithm would classify the blue shaded region in Figure 6 as safe.
+If, as in the previous section, one were to set the safety constraint to $g_1(\mathbf{a}) = f(\mathbf{a})$, the algorithm would classify the blue shaded region in Fig. 6 as safe.
 This region includes time constants as low as $\tau = 0.3$, which encourage highly aggressive maneuvers, as would be expected from a performance function that encourages changing position as fast as possible.
 However, these high gains amplify noise in the measurements, which can lead to crashes; that is, the performance-based constraint cannot properly encode safety.
 Notice that the blue shaded area does not correspond to full exploration, since the experiment was aborted after the first, serious crash.
-The reason for the unsafe exploration is that the RMSE performance function in (36) does not encode safety the same way as as weighting of state and input errors in Figure 4 does.
-Thus, in order to encode safety, we need to specify additional safety constraints.
+The reason for the unsafe exploration is that the RMSE performance function in (36) does not implicitly encode safety the same way as weighting of state and input errors in Fig. 4 does, where high control gains are penalized due to the control cost.
+In particular, this means that if the gains are chosen too high so that the robot crashes, we have an abrupt drop in performance that violates the theoretical assumptions that allow us to use a GP model for exploration.
+To avoid this, we need to specify additional safety constraints.

-With this additional safety constraint, the algorithm explores the parameter space and stops before the safety constraints are violated, as can be seen in Figure 6.
+With this additional safety constraint, the algorithm explores the parameter space and stops before the safety constraints are violated, as can be seen in Fig. 6.
 Rather than exploring smaller time constants τ (higher gains), the algorithm evaluates larger damping ratios, which allow slightly smaller values of τ and therefore higher performance without violating the safety constraints.
 The optimal parameters are to the top-left of the safe set, where small time constants encourage tracking the reference aggressively, while the increased damping ratio ensures a moderate angular velocity.

-Figure 7.
-The trajectories (gray) resulting from iteratively optimizing the controller parameters for a unit circle reference trajectory at 1 m/s (black).
+Fig. 7 The trajectories (gray) resulting from iteratively optimizing the controller parameters for a unit circle reference trajectory at 1 m/s (black).
 The trajectory with the initial parameters (blue) has poor tracking performance, while the optimized parameters (red) perform significantly better.
-The flight is safe, i.e., only safe parameters are evaluated.
+The flight is safe, i.e., only safe parameters are evaluated (Color figure online)